-For the next year, I'd take a bus out to his place every Wednesday night as he'd teach me some esoteric ways of thinking about singing.
-(I mentioned them in a previous article, here.)
+That year, I took a bus out to his house every Wednesday night, and he taught me some esoteric ways of thinking about singing.

-I continued touring for years, always as the lead singer.
-Still taking voice lessons with different teachers in different cities.
-Still practicing tone, scales and trouble spots for an hour every night.
+I continued touring for years, always as the lead singer — still taking voice lessons with different teachers in different cities — still practicing tones, scales, and trouble spots for an hour every night.

-At 25, I recorded my first album.
-When I gave it to someone who was a real mentor to me, he gave it a focused listen, then said, “Derek, you’re just not a singer.
+At twenty-five, I recorded my first album.
+When I gave it to a record producer who was a real mentor to me, he gave it a focused listen and then said, “Derek, you’re just not a singer.
 You really need to stop trying.
 Admit you’re a songwriter, and find a real singer.”

-At 28, I started noticing that my voice was getting good!
-I recorded a few new songs, and for the first time, I really really liked the vocals!
+At twenty-eight, I started noticing that my voice was getting good!
+I recorded a few new songs, and for the first time, I really liked the vocals!

-At 29, I had done it.
-After 15 years of practice, and about 1000 live shows, I was finally a very good singer, at least by my own standards.
-(You can judge for yourself at sivers.org/music.
-Old stuff at the bottom.
-New stuff at the top.)
+At twenty-nine, I had done it.
+After fifteen years of practice, and about a thousand live shows, I was finally a good singer, at least by my own standards.
+You can judge for yourself at sivers.org/music, where my old recordings are at the bottom, and new recordings are at the top.

-Someone who heard me for the first time then said, “Singing is a gift you’re either born with or you’re not.
+Someone who heard me for the first time said, “Singing is a gift that either you’re born with or you’re not.
 You’re lucky.
 You were born with it!”

 I had to remember this story now because I’m spending most of my time doing new things I’m not good at.
 It’s overwhelming to feel so in awe of the people who seem to do it naturally.
 I’m just a beginner.
 It may take me another fifteen years, but I’m determined.